wwwaylon/wwwaylon.github.io/_posts/2023-10-02-leadership.md

 tags: [Leadership Biostatistics Interdisciplinary]
 ---

-**Leadership Mission.** I believe that personal and professional relationships form the backbone of all sustainability and growth, and that a reflective focus on continuous improvement data informs good decision making.
-My mission as a leader is to support staff and systems to achieve sustainable growth in services, funding, staff/faculty satisfaction, and strategic partnerships.
-To accomplish this, I focus on a number of critical leadership effectiveness efforts including: strategic planning, productivity and quality, funding and partnerships, reflection, and mentoring.

 # Trends and Insights

 The field of biostatistics is at the forefront of cutting-edge research, driving innovation and advancements in healthcare and life sciences.
 Within this dynamic landscape, biostatistics research support groups play a pivotal role in providing the statistical expertise necessary for impactful studies.
 As I reflect upon my own journey, I have experienced the ever-evolving landscape of leadership roles within these organizations and the industry trends that are currently shaping and will continue to shape the future of biostatistics research support.